Remember: Shipping & Handling Is Free

 The man sneered, his voice threatening.
 “I’ll be watching you.”

 Fear turned into anger.
 She’d traveled to the area to visit with her friends, Gloria and James, a couple she’d known since college.
 No way was she going to let this strange man run her off.
-Despite what the man may have thought; she told herself that she didn’t owe him her time.
-On top of that, if the man was attempting to flirt with her, she thought he was doing an awful job.
+Despite what the man may have thought, she told herself that she didn’t owe him her time.
+On top of that, if he was attempting to flirt with her, she thought he was doing an awful job.

 “Men,” she sighed.
 During college and her early working years, Petula’s life had been filled with a string of broken relationships, men she’d given her heart to lying to her while they tried to hide painful affairs.
-Her last breakup had come two years ago, with a man Petula had dated for three years, a man who’d left her colleague, Veronica, to start dating her.
+Her last breakup had come two years ago, with a man who she had dated for three years, a man who’d abandoned his romantic relationship with her colleague, Veronica, to start dating her.

 The strange man’s last words echoing in her mind, she hurried to the front door and yanked it open.
 “What?” she screamed.
 In an instant, her anger subsided, turned into shock.
 She stepped back and gasped when she saw a familiar keychain hanging out of the man’s pocket.
 “Custom Accounting Designs,” she whispered, leaning forward, staring at the keychain.
 Looking at the man’s head, she made out a bright green Army patch sewn into his bandana’s top right corner.

-Seconds later, her gaze fastened on him and his dogs.
-“I don’t know you.
+Seconds later, her gaze fastened on the man’s dogs.
+Glancing away from the dogs, she told the man, “I don’t know you.
 Mind your business.
 Leave me alone.”

 The dogs snarled, their jagged teeth showing like hard, sharp blades, eager to draw blood.